vttakase/vttakase/README.md

-- 👋 Hi, I’m @vttakase;
+👋 Hi, I’m @vttakase

-- I'm a Electrical Engineer;
+- I'm an Electrical Engineer who works primarily as a developer and tester.
-- I'm working on Automated Tests for Embedded Systems at Trimble Inc.;
+- I've worked on automated testing for embedded systems at Trimble Inc. in Londrina, Brazil.
+- I developed automated test solutions for ECUs at Volvo Cars in Gothenburg, Sweden.
+- Currently, I'm a Solutions Engineer at CarbonCloud in Gothenburg, Sweden.
-- I’m interested in Embedded Systems, Cybersecurity, Test Automation and Machine Learning;
+- My main interests include Embedded Systems, Cybersecurity, Test Automation, and Machine Learning.
-- I developed some projects with Embedded Systems, Evolutionary Algorithms, Genetic Algorithms and Artificial Neural Networks;
+- I've developed emulators and diagnostic tools to support embedded system testing.
+- My preferred programming language is Python, but I also work with C and C++.
+- Most of my projects focus on Embedded Systems and Automation, but I enjoy exploring different areas through personal projects.
+- I'm passionate about cars and trucks! 🚗🚛
-- I'm a DnD 5e player;
+- I'm a DnD player and love storytelling and strategy.

-You can find me at https://www.linkedin.com/in/takeotakase/

-Here's my personal blog: https://vtakase.com
+- I also enjoy playing computer games in my free time.

+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/takeotakase/)